eva-6-3/Session_5_assignment/README.md

 # Group: EVA6 - Group 3
 # Session_5_assignment
-Train MNIST to 99.4% Test accuracy (stable) with &lt;10k parameters in under 15 Epochs.
+GOAL : Train MNIST to 99.4% Test accuracy (stable) with &lt;10k parameters in under 15 Epochs.
+Achieved : 99.42% Accuracy on MNIST at 10th Epoch with 9958 parameters (experiment 4).

 ## Members